QualiSystems/devguide_source/_shells/8.3.0/deploying-to-production.md

 ### Enabling Shell commands to run in offline mode

 Before deploying to the production environment, it's important to make sure that your Execution Servers will be able to execute the Shell commands, even if your CloudShell deployment is configured to run offline and can't retrieve the Shell dependencies.
 If this is the case, simply copy the content of the _offline_requirements_ folder to your local PyPi Server repository.
-For more information, see [Configuring CloudShell to Execute Python Commands in Offline Mode](http://help.quali.com/Online%20Help/8.2.0.3290/Portal/Content/Admn/Cnfgr-Pyth-Env-Wrk-Offln.htm) article.
+For more information, see <a href="http://help.quali.com/Online%20Help/8.3/Portal/Content/Admn/Cnfgr-Pyth-Env-Wrk-Offln.htm" target="_blank">CloudShell Documentation</a>.

 ### Deploying to the production CloudShell Server